The quality of the products we carry is our priority.

 Bill has been in the edible oil business for a long (long) time.
 He can tell you just about everything you want to know about oils- where they come from, when they started getting popular, how much they “used” to cost, why they are good.
 He is a wealth of knowledge and cares deeply that our customers receive the best possible products.
 When you have great ingredients, you have excellent products.

 One trigger in the natural/organic world is RBD (refined, bleached and deodorized).
 RBD elicits images of these beautiful plant oils being run through a vat of bleach and all the goodness being stripped right out.
 There are manufacturers out there that do use harsh chemicals to refine their products, but there are other ways of creating RBD products.
 Here is a little information about how our organic coconut oil and organic extra virgin coconut oils are processed.

 There are really basically 3 types of Coconut Oil that are on the market (excluding things like MCT oil or Fractionated Coconut Oil that go through other processes and are marketed differently).
 Those are:

-• Organic Coconut Oil RBD.
+• Non-Chemical RBD Organic Coconut Oil.
 May also be called Refined Coconut Oil, but process is basically the same.

-• Extra Virgin or Virgin Coconut Oil (dry process)
+• Virgin or Extra Virgin Organic Coconut Oil (dry process)

 • EV or Virgin Coconut Oil (wet process).